-Of particular importance to both nuclear plant operations and transmission operations are those nuclear power plant licensing requirements, called Nuclear Plant Licensing Requirements (NPLR) included in the design basis of the nuclear plant and statutorily mandated, for:
+Of particular importance to both nuclear plant operations and transmission operations are those Nuclear Plant Licensing Requirements (NPLRs) included in the design basis of the nuclear plant and statutorily mandated, for:

 - 1. Off-site power supply to enable safe shutdown of the nuclear plant during an electric system or plant event; and - 2.
 Avoiding preventable challenges to nuclear safety as a result of an electric system disturbance, transient, or condition.